 A research published in The New England Journal of Medicine states that women who take hormonal contraceptives, such as pills or injectables, have a small yet significant increase in risk for developing breast cancer, compared to those who don’t.

 The study lasted for more than 10 years, and involved 1.8 million Danish women.
-The results state that for every 100,000 women, hormonal contraceptives lead to an extra 13 cases of breast cancer a year.
+It reveals that hormonal contraceptives lead to an extra 13 cases of breast cancer a year for every 100,000 women.
 To be more specific, each year there were 55 cases of breast cancer among the 100,000 women who did not use hormonal contraceptives, while those who did use had 68 cases of breast cancer.